The MDVA-34847 Magento patch solves the issue where slow queries occur on the

 Magento Commerce Cloud and Magento Commerce 2.3.0 - 2.4.2

-Note: the patch can be applicable to other versions.
+Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run

 Steps to reproduce: